frankzhao/git-stats/README.md

 ## Usage

-1. Create a conffiguration file named `repos.yml` based on the temmplate provided in `repos-template.yml`.
+1. Create a configuration file named `repos.yml` based on the temmplate provided in `repos-template.yml`.
 1. Add repository information in the `repositories` section.
 If a repository URL is specified, the repository will be cloned, otherwise the value of `path` will be used to locate a local repository.
 Only one of `path` or `url` is required.